junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass comes back at the night of the fourth day.

-And he lands clumsily, as if he's shoved down the portal, falling all the way down from the sky and crashing on the ground.
+He lands clumsily, as if he's shoved down the portal, falling all the way down from the sky and crashing on the ground.
 Lucky that the sand looks soft enough for the landing that he doesn't break bones, but his body still makes quite a big thump noise.

 Dean and Sam jump to their feet and rush to the messy human figure covered by the crumpled beige trench coat.